--Investor establishes a unique type of LLC that is owned by their IRA / Roth / 401(k).
+-Investor establishes a unique type of LLC that is owned by their Retirement Account.

 The above example is a gross over simplification of how one goes about investing Crypto within their retirement account.
 One should only set up a self directed IRA LLC after working with an experienced lawyer who has knowledge of crypto currencies and self directed IRA’s.

-Diversify your Crypto Holdings without triggering capital gains!
+Within your IRA, One Can Diversify their Crypto Holdings without triggering capital gains!**

-Bitcoin has been the best performing asset of the past decade and has far outperformed the S&P 500.
+Bitcoin has been one of the best performing asset of the past decade and has far outperformed the S&P 500.

 During the most recent 5 year time period ending on July 1 2019.
 The S&P 500 gained 50.66% while Bitcoin returned a stunning 1613.21%! **